Project Offices

-Project Offices is the name sometimes used to refer to several structurally dependable facilities maintained by the AT&T Corporation in the northeastern United States since the middle 20th century to house ongoing, non-public, company projects.
+Project Offices is the name sometimes used to refer to several structurally dependable facilities maintained by the AT&T Corporation on the East Coast of the United States since the middle 20th century to house ongoing, non-public, company projects.

 History and purpose

 AT&T began constructing Project Offices in the 1960s.
 Since the inception of the Project Offices program, the company has chosen not to disclose the exact nature of business conducted at Project Offices, describing them only as "central facilities".
 According to an article in The Charlotte Observer, the sites were intended as nuclear bunkers for government and military officials.

 Sites

 The locations of several Project Offices have been described in media reports.

 Big Hole

 A U.S. Geological Survey satellite image shows the site of the "Big Hole" Project Office including its two above ground tropospheric scatter antennas.

 A Project Office located in Chatham County, North Carolina, colloquially known as "Big Hole", came online in the mid-1960s and was described by area residents and persons employed in the construction of the site as being "department-store sized" with walls "several feet thick" covered in copper, buried 30 ft underground on large shock-absorbing springs, constructed with plumbing made out of rubber, and outfitted with tropospheric scatter antennas.
 The Big Hole Project Office was located on 191 acres of company-owned land surrounded with fencing, CCTV cameras, and steel crash barriers.
 According to observers of the Project Offices program, the physical description of Big Hole is consistent with the design of other known Project Offices.

 Big Hole may have been shuttered in 2008; media noted at the time that several convoys of trucks appeared to have moved large amounts of equipment out of the site over the course of several weeks and a company guard force had been withdrawn.